docsifyjs/docsify/docs/deploy.md

 | /<\*>.png      | /<\*>.png      | 200 (Rewrite) |
 | /<\*>          | /index.html    | 200 (Rewrite) |

+## Stormkit

+1. Login to your [Stormkit](https://www.stormkit.io) account.
+2. Using the user interface, import your docsify project from one of the three supported Git providers (GitHub, GitLab, or Bitbucket).
+3. Navigate to the project’s production environment in Stormkit or create a new environment if needed.
+4. Verify the build command in your Stormkit configuration.
+By default, Stormkit CI will run npm run build but you can specify a custom build command on this page.
+5. Click the “Deploy Now” button to deploy your site.

+Read more in the [Stormkit Documentation](https://stormkit.io/docs).

 ## Docker

 - Create docsify files